How companies use Canvas Fingerprinting to track you online

 HTML5 Canvas Fingerprinting

 What this means is that Canvas can be used to draw a picture in the browser that is often different from others.
-Since it is different, it can be used to identify users on the Internet based on that alone.
+Since it is different, even when it looks identical to the human eye, it can be used to identify users on the Internet based on that alone.

-They do have access to more information though most of the time including all header information that are transferred during connection.
+Companies that use canvas fingerprinting do have access to more information though most of the time including all header information that is transferred during connections.

 Which companies make use of it?